 - 1. The multi-view interoperability problem: The complete system model has to be defined by many views (see explanations in sections 3.1.2 and 4.1.2).
 Creating a modelling framework flexible enough to accommodate all views and potentially new (not yet considered ones) is what we call the multi-view interoperability problem. - 2.
 The multi-tool interoperability problem: The system model (or part of it) must be shared by many generic tools.
-They reflect the multi-view problem in a tool operational environment. - 3.
+They reflect the multi-view problem in a tool operational environment, especially with new and evolving tools. - 3.
 The model maintenance problem: The system model must be consistent and maintained through evolving versions of the metamodel, evolving versions of the intermediate/persistence format, and multi-versions of the tools.

 All three situations are natural on the design of CPSs and therefore on the field of innovation within CERBERO.
-Proposed approaches to solve these problems are not successful and only partially alleviate the problems.
 Table 2 shows, for each interoperability problem, the unaddressed challenges: